 Peter Obi – Obasanjo’s Hope?
 Or Nigeria’s hope?

 Nigeria’s history has taught its citizens to doubt the support or trust former leaders offer in any aspect of political life.
 The irony is the citizens must often drop their doubts in the expectation that it will enhance the promise of “Hope” current popular election candidates tender.
 Such is the stuff of countless political traps.
-Should we trust those Big Men and Women who come out to support Peter Obi?
-Arguably, these Big Men and Women have left many a political candidate in a state of “E no see water cry.”
+Should we trust those Big Persons who come out to support Peter Obi?
+Arguably, these Big Persons have left many a political candidate in a state of “E no see water cry.”
 And in other situations, the support a transaction, fulfilling personal or group interest.
 It has nothing to do with their proposed candidate.

 Unsurprisingly, Obasanjo has come out to support Peter Obi in a most public and sensational manner.
 Other generals who usually Obasanjo’s adversaries have in a dimension of wisdom decided in unison Peter Obi should be president.
 The question is why?
 Is Peter Obi Obasanjo’s hope?